Free & Low Cost Fathers Day Treats If You’re On A Budget

 For some, Father’s Day is fraught with potential difficulties if, for example, parents are separated or divorced.
 For others, Father’s Day will be spent in quiet reflection thinking about the dad who is no longer with them.

 The ritual of these annual celebrations is often emotionally, as well as financially challenging.

 But if you are all going to be under one roof for the day, here are some ideas you might want to try, depending on the ages of your kids of course.

-– bring him breakfast in bed (this one needs quite a bit of supervision in this house).
+bring him breakfast in bed (needs quite a bit of supervision in this house!)